Herbicidal warfare: Vietnam War

 The United States used herbicides in Southeast Asia during the Vietnam War.
-Success with Project AGILE field tests with herbicides in South Vietnam in 1961 and inspiration by the British use of herbicides and defoliants during the Malayan Emergency in the 1950s led to the formal herbicidal program Operation Trail Dust (1961–1971).
-Operation Ranch Hand, a U.S. Air Force program to use C-123K aircraft to spray herbicides over large areas was one of many programs under Trail Dust.
+Success with Project AGILE field tests with herbicides in South Vietnam in 1961 and inspiration by the British use of herbicides and defoliants during the Malayan Emergency led to the formal herbicidal program Operation Trail Dust (1961–1971).
+Operation Ranch Hand, a U.S. Air Force program to use C-123K aircraft to spray herbicides over large areas, was one of many programs under Trail Dust.
 The aircrews charged with spraying the defoliant used a sardonic motto-"Only you can prevent forests"-a shortening of the U.S. Forest Services famous warning to the general public "Only you can prevent forest fires".
 The United States and its allies officially claims that herbicidal and incendiary agents like napalm fall outside the definition of "chemical weapons" and that Britain set the precedent by using them during the Malayan Emergency.

 Ranch Hand started as a limited program of defoliation of border areas, security perimeters, and crop destruction.
 As the conflict continued, the anti-crop mission took on more prominence, and (along with other agents) defoliants became used to compel civilians to leave Viet Cong-controlled territories for government-controlled areas.
 It was also used experimentally for large area forest burning operations that failed to produce the desired results.
 Defoliation was judged in 1963 as improving visibility in jungles by 30–75% horizontally, and 40–80% vertically.
 Improvements in delivery systems by 1968 increased this to 50–70% horizontally, and 60–90% vertically.
 Ranch Hand pilots were the first to make an accurate 1:125,000 scale map of the Ho Chi Minh trail south of Tchepone, Laos by defoliating swaths perpendicular to the trail every half mile or so.

 Use of herbicides in Vietnam caused a shortage of commercial pesticides in mid-1966 when the Defense Department had to use powers under the Defense Production Act of 1950 to secure supplies.
 The concentration of herbicides sprayed in Operation Ranch Hand was more than an order of magnitude greater than that in domestic use.
 Approximately 10% of the land surface of South Vietnam was sprayed—about 17,000 square kilometers.
 About 85% of the spraying was for defoliation and about 15% was for crop destruction.